Skip to Content

 FloJet Portable RV Waste Pump

 This RV macerator pump has a stainless steel cutter that reduces the size of any solid matter down to ⅛”.
 It has a 12V DC permanent magnet motor that’s fully enclosed in a stainless steel shaft.
+It connects directly to the RV waste tank outlet, and a garden hose attaches to its discharge port.
+A 6’ wired remote allows for easy on/off operation without having to crouch down (though you do have to continue holding the button).

 Reviewers note that if you’re running the hose uphill, the pump will heat up but has an automatic shut-off to prevent the motor from burning out.
-(Don’t walk away from it, though, because as soon as it cools off, it starts right back up again.)
+(Don’t walk away from it, though, because as soon as it cools off, it starts right back up again!)

 The pump has circuitry that provides run-dry protection (30 seconds) and comes with a heavy-duty storage case.